 On longer outings in locations where phone reception is poor, a full-fledged GPS unit is a must.
 Relying on your phone is never a good idea, and it can’t come close to matching the accuracy, reliability and battery life of a dedicated GPS unit.
 Battery life, weather resistance, light weight and ease of use are key aspects to a good GPS.
 Along the same line as a dedicated GPS unit is a two-way satellite communicator.
 These devices allow you to communicate via text, email or even social media to let others know you’re ok, track your location or allow you to call for emergency rescue.
 While not something most people would take on an average hike, they are certainly something that can save your life, especially on more ambitious excursions.
 Anytime you head into the woods, you should always have a good old-fashioned compass regardless of any of these choices.

 On the more frivolous but essential entertainment gear is a waterproof, lightweight bluetooth speaker.
 Some speakers can even charge via solar panels and provide you a speaker with (theoretically) endless play time, that doubles as a solar powered battery charger for your other devices.

 I hope this post helps you down the path of finding the perfect gear!
 For a full, and constantly updating list of my recommended gear, check out my Amazon.ca based shop HERE.
 Any purchases made help support the work I do via the Amazon affiliate program which allows me a small commission.
-Keep in mind that I have no product or company sponsors (unfortunately) so my recommendations aren’t biased.
-Thanks and happy trails!
+Keep in mind that I have no product or company sponsors (unfortunately) so my recommendations are free from sponsorship bias.
+Happy trails!